 - Review rotation specific objectives for each rotation prior to starting the rotation.

 - Evaluation of rotations: Rotation evaluations must be completed after each rotation.
-The rotation evaluations are done through surveymonkey.
+The rotation evaluations are done through qualtrics.
 Residency leadership will send a link to the rotation evaluation.
 This information will be used to improve future rotations.
 If you have difficulties during a rotation, please let us know as soon as possible.
 We will work to address difficulties immediately- don’t wait until the end of the rotation.

 - Check your email on a daily basis.
 Many residency and hospital communications are sent by email.